All Episodes

 And more and more people are abandoning the Democrat Party.

-Twenty to thirty seats in the House is not at all a pipe dream.
+20 to 30 seats in the House is not at all a pipe dream.

-Control of the House, Charlie Cook respected polster inside Washington's beltway, actually said the other day that he can see the House Democrats losing control of the House.
+Charlie Cook, respected pollster inside Washington's beltway, actually said the other day that he can see the House Democrats losing control of the House if these kinds of things continue, particularly unemployment.

 Every piece of legislation is aimed right at the heart of the private sector.

-Tax increases, new expenses, uh changes in the in the rules of the game.
+Tax increases, new expenses, changes in the rules of the game.

-People uh run businesses not wanting to borrow money because they don't know what they're gonna face.
+People run businesses not wanting to borrow money because they don't know what they're going to face.

-They fear that they're gonna face the worst.
+They fear that they're going to face the worst.

-So this is it's it's the longer Obama keeps conducting job summits, keeps talking about a stimulus plan working, there that there is genuine pain out there, and I'll tell with this weather, you know, people um that are oriented nationally in the media, I think miss the impact of this weather on people where they live.
+And with this weather, people that are oriented nationally in the media, I think, miss the impact of this weather on people where they live.

-This is devastating uh in I don't in how many ways this cold and all these uh these blizzards and so forth, and you add to the to the misery that people are feeling.
+This is devastating in how many ways, this cold and all these blizzards and so forth, you add to the misery that people are feeling.

-You know, we're gonna be talking about the misery index before long.
+We're going to be talking about the Misery Index before long.

-That's there's a piece of the American thinker today that might have been yesterday that that's the number that uh that Obama ought to really, really fear.
+There's a piece of the American thinker today that might have been yesterday that that's the number that Obama ought to really, really fear.

-And uh as as we seem to be replicating the Jimmy Carter administration here more and more with Obama, the misery index was a was a thing that did Carter in, in addition to Carter himself.
+And as we seem to be replicating the Jimmy Carter administration here more and more with Obama, the Misery Index was a thing that did Carter in in addition to Carter himself.

-Uh those interest rates are really unemployment rates, 17 percent.
+Those interest rates are really unemployment rates, 17%.

 They're just totally dispirited.

-And uh remember now, these people all thought that George Bush had done this, and that it was going to be fixed immediately.
+And remember now, these people all thought that George Bush had done this and that it was going to be fixed immediately.

 We were going to have an America like we had never had before.